-Finance income comprises interest income on funds invested (including available-for-sale financial assets), dividend income, gains on the disposal of available-for-sale financial assets, fair value gains on financial assets at fair value through profit or loss.
+Finance income comprises interest income on funds invested, dividend income and gains on the disposal of financial assets at fair value through profit or loss.
 Interest income is recognized as it accrues in profit or loss, using the effective interest method.
 Dividend income is recognized in profit or loss on the date when the Group's right to receive payment is established, which in the case of quoted securities is the ex-dividend date.

-Finance expense comprises interest expense on loans and borrowings, bank charges, unwinding of the discount on provision, losses on disposal of available-for-sale financial assets, fair value losses on financial assets at fair value through profit or loss that are recognized in statement of income.
+Finance expense comprises interest expense on loans and borrowings, bank charges, unwinding of the discount on provision, fair value losses on financial assets at fair value through profit or loss that are recognized in statement of income.